ben-william/Flask-Blog/README.md

 # Flask Blog
 SQLAlchemy, Bootstrap, Flask, Jinja, password hashing/salting, and User Authentication

-This project is now deployed live on [Heroku](https://flask-blog-heroku-2.herokuapp.com/)
+This project is now deployed live on [Heroku](https://flask-blog-heroku-2.herokuapp.com/)!
+You may register new users or login using a dummy account with the email: test@test.com and password: test.
+However, your ISP may block the request.

 ```